Updated on

 Make sure to include the following order details in your POD document.

-The list of items with descriptions is an additional set of details you should include in your POD and delivery form template.
+The list of items with descriptions is an additional set of details you should include in your POD and delivery confirmation forms.
 As part of enhancing transparency, consider attaching a delivery sheet to this documentation.
 You can change the list of item characteristics based on the types of goods you are delivering.

 This is especially crucial when delivering packages containing multiple items.
 Then, the client can compare the items on the list with what was actually delivered using your delivery sheet.